Skip to content

 typescript

-import type { ScopeModuleAHome } from 'zova-module-a-home';
+import { ScopeModuleHomeBase } from 'zova-module-home-base';

 export class TestA {